|Home||Grant Information||Documents and Reports||Articles||Community Peace Collaborative||Contact Us||Enough is Enough|

 Street Level Gang Outreach Grant Program

-The Street Level Gang Outreach Program, established in 2009, funds nonprofit organizations that reach out to gang-affected young people and their families.
-Members honored by the City of Portland Police Bureau in 2016, receiving a Unit Commendation for their work.
+The Street Level Gang Outreach Program (SLGO), established in 2009, funds nonprofit organizations that reach out to gang-affected young people and their families.
+In 2016 SLGO members were honored by the City of Portland Police Bureau receiving a Unit Commendation, and more recently received a Spirit of Portland Commissioner / Mayor's Award for their work.

 The program is based upon the best practice models recommended by the U.S. Bureau of Justice Administration: Boston Streetwork Program and Chicago Ceasefire Program.